mdzhang/mdzhang.com/content/posts/10-12-2017/index.md

   gatsby develop
   ```

+And then I poked around the UI and the code, mostly to make sure that:

+1. Everything Just Worked ™ (which, for the most part, it did!)
+1. The starter code itself and project organization was sane

-  And then I poked around the UI and the code.
-When everything, as far as I was concerned, checked out (e.g. things worked as promised, the code and organization were sane, etc.), I wanted to try looking at some of the other [starters](https://www.gatsbyjs.org/docs/gatsby-starters/) they had mentioned on that same tutorial page.
+When everything checked out, I wanted to try looking at some of the other [starters](https://www.gatsbyjs.org/docs/gatsby-starters/) they had mentioned on that same tutorial page.
 The demos they link out to helped speed up the process of evaluating the UIs, and I ended up settling on the [`gatsby-material-starter`](https://github.com/Vagr9K/gatsby-material-starter) which covered a lot of the SEO concerns I had already built into my personal site, <http://mdzhang.com>.

 ## Initial scaffolding